humpbackdev/humpback-docs/docs/humpback-commands/ahoy-stop.md

 # ahoy stop
- This command turn off all the Dockers containers that belongs to your site.
+ This command turns off all the Dockers containers that belongs to your site.